rebeccatraceyt/bake-it-til-you-make-it/TESTING.md

 - [PEP8 Online](http://pep8online.com/ "Link to PEP8 Online") was used to validate `Python` code.

-    - All highlighted errors and warnings resolved.
+    - All highlighted errors and warnings were resolved.

 ### Browser Validation
 **Chrome:**